Hydroponics is a method for growing crops without using any soil, also known as soilless growing, makes sense huh? 🙂

 Aeroponics is a type of hydroponic system that uses mist to deliver the nutrient solution to the root system of the plants.
 The plant roots are suspended in the air and the solution is sprayed onto them at regular intervals.

 Aeroponic system is actually what NASA uses to help their astronauts grow vegetables in space.
-It takes up the least amount of space, uses the least amount of water and nutrients, making it great for a small space and limited resources, like a spaceship.
+It takes up the least amount of space, and uses the least amount of water and nutrients, making it great for a small space and limited resources, like a spaceship.

 Aeroponics is also common in vertical hydroponic systems as the water is pumped up to the top of the grow tower, and sprays down onto the roots of the plants.